he1zn0erg/OptionPricer/README.md

 ![alt tag](https://i.imgur.com/vE274KU.png "Fetching the price of the the Microsoft stock and the calculation of the difference between two dates")

-Fetching the price of a single Microsoft stock and the calculation of the difference between two dates
+Fetching the price of a single Microsoft stock and the calculation of the difference between two dates.